-Nobody likes to receive criticism, but sometimes they can be constructive and useful for those who receive them.
+Nobody likes to receive criticism, but every so often they can be constructive and useful for those who receive them.

-But narcissists often get defensive when they receive criticism, and may even show an aggressive attitude.
+But narcissists typically get defensive when they receive criticism, and may even show an aggressive attitude.

 This happens because they feel that their fragile ego is being threatened.

 5. The narcissist thinks he or she knows everything and can be uncompromising.

 Narcissists are people who can become uncompromising and have the need to show that they know everything and that they are always right.

 They are people with a lack of empathy, although they may be sweet at first.

 In fact, they tend to be little tolerant of other people, since they think only of them.
 The first is them, and they never give in to others.